anujstam/AIR_Search_Engine/README.md

 The search_vs_elastic_search.ipynb is a jupyter notebook initally used on Kaggle to compare the results between our model and ElasticSearch.

+The Comparision.py is the python version of the jupyter notebook.

 The testcases are present in sample_queries.txt which has been generated smartly keeping in mind a few corner cases.

 Images of outputs are present in the Images/ folder